awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tr-sdk.md

 ------

-The training results F1 score and summary information are in `EvaluationResult`\.
+The F1 score and summary file location are returned in `EvaluationResult`\.
 For example:

 ```
 "EvaluationResult": {
-                "F1Score": 0.39382708072662354,
+                "F1Score": 1.0,
                 "Summary": {
                     "S3Object": {
-                        "Bucket": "my bucket",
+                        "Bucket": "echo-dot-scans",
-                        "Name": "output/EvaluationResultSummary.json"
+                        "Name": "test-output/EvaluationResultSummary-my-echo-dots-project-v2.json"
+                    }
                 }
             }
         }
 ```

 The evaluation manifest snapshot is stored in the location specified in the ` --output-config` input parameter that you specified in [Training a Model \(SDK\)](tm-sdk.md)\.